MetPX/sarracenia/doc/dd_subscribe.1.rst

-dd_subscribe is a program to efficiently download files from websites or file servers that provide *dd_post* notifications.
-Sites that support the `dd_post(7) <dd_post.7.html>`_ protocol publish a message for each product as soon as it is available.
-Clients connect to a *broker* (often the same as the server itself) and subscribe to AMQP notifications.
+dd_subscribe is a program to efficiently download files from websites or file servers that provide `dd_post(7) <dd_post.7.html>`_ protocol notifications.
+Such sites publish a message for each product as soon as it is available.
+Clients connect to a *broker* (often the same as the server itself) and subscribe to the notifications.
-The *dd_post* notifications, providing true push notices for web-accessible folders (WAF), are far more efficient than either periodic polling of directories, or ATOM/RSS style notifications.
+The *dd_post* notifications provide true push notices for web-accessible folders (WAF), and are far more efficient than either periodic polling of directories, or ATOM/RSS style notifications.

 **dd_subscribe** can also be used for purposes other than downloading, (such as for